DeepakBadarinath/HangMan/README.md

 # HangMan
 The popular game HangMan is developed using Python.
-Skills Developed in Project-:

-0) Getting Warmed up in Python
-1) Python Web Scraping
-2) Python String Manipulation
-3) Getting Started with Github
+The objective of this project was to get familiar with string manipulation in Python as well as do some introductory web scraping